ExaWorks/job-api-spec/specification.md

         attributes: JobAttributes = None)
 ```

-Creates a constructor for `JobSpec` which allows properties to be initialized
+Creates an instance of `JobSpec` which allows properties to be initialized
 through keyword arguments.

 </div>